Mongolian President gifts horse to Defence Minister Rajnath Singh | Politics

 Mongolian President gifts horse to Defence Minister Rajnath Singh

-Thank you Mongolia, Singh tweeted on Wednesday along with pictures of the white horse.On Tuesday, Singh called on Mongolian President Ukhnaagiin Khurelsukh and reviewed the strategic bilateral ties.Excellent meeting with the President of Mongolia, H.E.
-U.
+Rajnath Singh, the first Indian Defence Minister to visit Mongolia, was gifted a majestic horse by President Ukhnaagiin Khurelsukh on Wednesday, seven years after Prime Minister Narendra Modi received a similar gift from the leadership of this country.A special gift from our special friends in Mongolia.

-Rajnath Singh, the first Indian Defence Minister to visit Mongolia, was gifted a majestic horse by the country's president on Wednesday, seven years after Prime Minister Narendra Modi received a similar gift from the leadership of this country.
+Rajnath Singh, the first Indian Defence Minister to visit Mongolia, was gifted a majestic horse by President Ukhnaagiin Khurelsukh on Wednesday, seven years after Prime Minister Narendra Modi received a similar gift from the leadership of this country.

 ''A special gift from our special friends in Mongolia.
 I have named this magnificent beauty, ‘Tejas’.
 Thank you, President Khurelsukh.
 Thank you Mongolia,'' Singh tweeted on Wednesday along with pictures of the white horse.

+In one of the pictures, Singh is seen admiring the seven-year-old horse of Mongol breed while in another he is holding a framed picture of the equine gift.
+An official source in Delhi said that the horse will not be brought to India. ''It's a symbolic gift.
+The horse will remain in Mongolia,'' the source told PTI.

-On Tuesday, Singh called on Mongolian President Ukhnaagiin Khurelsukh and reviewed the strategic bilateral ties.
+On Tuesday, Singh called on President Khurelsukh and reviewed the strategic bilateral ties.

-“Excellent meeting with the President of Mongolia, H.E.
+''Excellent meeting with the President of Mongolia, H.E.
 U. Khurelsukh in Ulaanbaatar.
 Recalled my last meeting with him in 2018, when he was the Prime Minister of the country.
-We are fully committed to further deepening our multifaceted Strategic Partnership with Mongolia,'' he said in a tweet.
+We are fully committed to further deepening our multifaceted Strategic Partnership with Mongolia,'' Singh said in a tweet.

+The Mongolian President expressed satisfaction with the expansion of relations and cooperation with India, Mongolia’s important third neighbour while pointing out that the official visit of Prime Minister Narendra Modi to Mongolia in 2015, and the ongoing visit of the Defence Minister Singh are the important impetus for further development.
+Khurelsukh also said that there is a full possibility of elevating the strategic partnership between the two countries to a comprehensive strategic partnership, Mongolia's Montsame national news agency reported.

-In 2015, Prime Minister Modi received a special gift — a brown racehorse — from his then Mongolian counterpart Chimed Saikhanbileg on his historic visit to this country.
+In 2015, Prime Minister Modi received a special gift — a brown racehorse — from his then Mongolian counterpart Chimed Saikhanbileg during his historic visit to this country.

 Defence Minister Singh is on a five-day visit to Mongolia and Japan from Monday with an aim to expand India's strategic and defence ties with the two countries in the backdrop of evolving regional security matrix and geo-political turmoil.